The natural maritime forest and the man-made environment of the past 50 years are the dominant landscapes of Sea Pines.

 The Sea Pines Legacy Oak program includes 14 trees, two of which are surrounded by groves of live oaks that form a single canopy of branches.
 The Legacy Oak Program was created as a walking or biking tour.
 You cannot visit these trees by car as some are located in areas that are not accessible by vehicle.
 We hope you enjoy touring these lovely specimen trees.

-Download a PDF of the Legacy Oaks brochure and walking/biking trail map.
+Download a PDF of the Legacy Oaks brochure and leisure trail map.
 The entire tour takes approximately 3 1/2 hours by bike.